Part 17: Ground-based SSA with EOIR

 4. Click Create new graph style () in the Styles toolbar.

-5. Type Sensor to Target Metrics.
+5. Enter Sensor to Target Metrics.

 6. Select the Enter key to rename the graph and to open the graph's properties.